clairemerot/physalia_adaptation_course/04_day4/01_haploblocks/readme.md

 You can perform the window summary on AA and AB, try plotting as above group by group, or all groups together.
 It is slightly more readable.

 In all cases, we nevertheless note the expected higher observed heterozygosity in AB around the middle of Chr4.
-The AA groups has much less individuals, whcih may lead to more stochastic estimates?
 On Chr5, there is a region of high heterozygosity in all three groups, which may be driven by sex.